pomegranatebee/hyperv-debian/README.md

     sudo apt-get update&&sudo apt-get upgrade

-# Update VM desktop environment to run at higher resolutions in Hyper-V
+# Optional: Update VM desktop environment to run at higher resolutions in Hyper-V

-## Optional: If you have trouble increasing screen resolution within your desktop environment
+*This step is only necessary if you have trouble increasing screen resolution within your desktop environment.
+With some configurations, 1024x768 is the default resolution.*

 Open root configuration file for GRUB: